SOCAR inks deal for building bitumen plant at Baku refinery | News.az

 Azerbaijan’s state oil company SOCAR signed a contract with Azfen JV for construction of a new bitumen plant at the Heydar Aliyev Baku Oil Refinery, SOCAR said

-The signing ceremony was attended by SOCAR Vice President for Strategic Development Tofig Gahramanov, Vice President for Refining David Mammadov, Head of the Heydar Aliyev Baku Oil Refinery Elman Ismayilov and Azfen General Manager Hamid Hasanov, Trend reoorts.
+The signing ceremony was attended by SOCAR Vice President for Strategic Development Tofig Gahramanov, Vice President for Refining David Mammadov, Head of the Heydar Aliyev Baku Oil Refinery Elman Ismayilov and Azfen General Manager Hamid Hasanov, according to AzVision.

 Gahramanov noted that the new bitumen plant, the foundation of which was laid in September 2016 by Azerbaijani President Ilham Aliyev, is being built as part of modernization and reconstruction of the Baku Oil Refinery.